A sweet and spicy pineapple salsa recipe made with pineapples, tomatoes and gochujang paste. Easy to make and ready in 15 minutes.

 - 1 lime (juiced)

-- 1 ½ tablespoon gochujang paste
+- 1 ½ tablespoon gochujang (Korean hot pepper paste)

 - Chop up the pineapple, tomatoes, red onion, green onion and cilantro (optional) into small pieces and add to bowl